Best Turkey Trots of Texas

 In contrast, a smaller, more intimate race will take place at the fifth annual Drippin’ With Thanks Thanksgiving Day 5k race in Highpointe.
 The idea for this live-local, run-local, give-local charity event came from a 12-year-old girl just four years ago.
 Now, each year, local Dripping Springs students help organize the race that aims to benefit Helping Hands, an organization that reaches out to local families in need.

-With over 200 trotters each year, this student and parent-led race raises over $10,000 annually.
+With over 200 trotters each year, this student and parent-led race had raised over $10,000.
 It’s an inspiring concept that these families take time out of their holiday festivities to not only actively participate in the trot but to also directly organize together in order to give back to those in their own communities that may be less fortunate.

 And then there is the hometown hero of Austin’s own ThunderCloud Subs Turkey Trot.
 Starting with just 600 participants in 1991, the 5-mile race has grown just as much as Austin itself, as now it draws almost 20,000 trotters from all over the nation.